jamenamcinteer/react-qr-barcode-scanner/README.md

-# React Webcam Barcode Scanner
+# React QR Barcode Scanner

 This is a simple React component built in Typescript to provide a webcam-based barcode scanner using [react-webcam](https://github.com/mozmorris/react-webcam) and [@zxing/library](https://github.com/zxing-js/library).
 This component works on Computers and Mobile Devices (iOS 11 and above and Android Phones).